-On May 4th, 2017, I celebrated my two year anniversary at Presence (formerly Check I’m Here), our student engagement software company.
+On May 4th, 2017, I celebrated my two year anniversary at Presence, our student engagement software company.

 I’ve been reflecting a lot lately about the higher education technology sector and how much I’ve seen it grown in the past few years.
 It’s pretty amazing.

-A bit of a background: I’m the Community Engagement Manager at Presence, and I’m often talking with student affairs professionals, campus partners, and working on our latest marketing projects (like these fun and informative blog posts).
+A bit of a background: I’m the Community Engagement Manager at Presence, and I talk often with student affairs professionals and campus partners while working on our latest marketing projects (like these fun and informative blog posts).
 I made the jump directly from the student affairs field, now working in higher education in a more broad sense.
 Since making the leap, it’s been an incredible journey.

 I often get questions like, “Why did you leave student affairs?
 What made you want to start working in higher ed tech?
 Don’t you miss working with students?”
 I wish there were simple answers to all of these questions!

 In this post, I hope to bring clarity to why people (maybe you!) should consider making the switch and all of the benefits you open yourself up to when you consider working at a higher ed tech company.
 Now that I have been working in the sector for a few years, I can speak to other companies and individuals positive experiences in higher ed tech.

-I rounded up a few colleagues and teammates for their insight and I asked why they made the switch.
+I rounded up a few colleagues and I asked why they made the switch.

 Reflecting on my own journey, I always found ways to incorporate tech or social media learnings into my role in student affairs.
-After learning how student engagement software met at the intersection of student affairs, technology, and higher education had me head over heels.
+After learning how student engagement software was at the intersection of student affairs, technology, and higher education, I fell head over heels.
 I, too, wanted to get behind-the-scenes and help support students and student affairs professionals on a larger scale.

 Let’s dive into some of the benefits, highlights, and new knowledge to gain from working at a higher ed tech company.